An introduction to the History of Chamba

 received them kindly, and had Mushan-Varman provided for, and carefully educated.
 He grew

-up intelligent and brave, and received the Baja's daughter in marriage, and with her as
+up intelligent and brave, and received the Raja's daughter in marriage, and with her as

 dowry a jagir in the pargana of Pangna, and other large presents.
 Mushan-Varman was also